 - Soak each piece for a few minutes and then wash with a brush or soft cloth.

 - Pay special attention to the mesh strainer as this can quickly build up with pulp and juice debris.
-Do not allow the juice particles to dry in this fine screen or they will be difficult to remove.
+Do not allow the juice particles to dry in this fine screen or they will require a lot of elbow grease and attention to detail to clean.

 - Use a soft cloth or sponge moistened with water to wipe down the machine itself.
 Although the juice is designed to go through a certain route in the juicer, juice and pulp will end up everywhere.